Linuxsmurfen/K8s-mini-cluster/README.md

 - [X] DHCP range

 ### Bootstrap
-Install and prepare the OS
+Install and configure the plattform

 - [X] Autoinstall
 - [ ] Baremetal provisioning
-- [X] Prepare the OS

-### K8s install
-Configure the OS and install Kubernetes using Ansible
+- [X] Configure the OS using Ansible
-- [ ] Kubernetes installation using Kubeadm
+- [ ] Install kubernetes using kubeadm
 - [ ] Network setup with Calico
 - [ ] GitOps using Flux and SOPS